 Rights Respecting School

-Town Lane Infant School is currently working towards LEVEL 1 of Unicef’s Rights Respecting School award.
+Town Lane Infant School achieved LEVEL 1 of Unicef’s Rights Respecting School award.

 The Level 1 Rights Respecting Schools Award is the second stage of the award (after Recognition of commitment).
 The Level 1 Award is granted by Unicef UK to schools that show good progress towards embedding children’s rights in the school’s policy, practice and ethos.